aymane-maghouti/Dice-Game/README.md

 ## Features

 - User authentication: Users can create accounts and log in to access the game.
-- Playg: Users can Play and access to their score.
+- Play the game: Users can Play and access to their score.
 - Database selection: Users have the option to use either MySQL database or the application context for data storage.

 ## Technologies Used